cpfr/moin/README.md

 ### Usage

-#### With web workers
-When using **moin** on a web page, it is recommended to use web workers.
+Since the execution of a Monty program may take some time, the browser window will freeze while the program is interpreted.
+To avoid that, web workers can be used.
+Web workers are threads for Javascript. **moin** is able to automatically detect whether web workers are available.
+If yes, a web worker thread will be started for the interpretation of the Monty program.
+If not, the browser window will freeze during execution.
+The user of the library does not have to care about web workers.

 For **moin** to work properly, the four files ``moin.js``, ``parser.js``, ``interpreter.js`` and ``worker.js`` must be copied into your project folder.
 However, only the ``moin.js`` file must be included in the HTML file, the other files are loaded dynamically.
-The following example uses web workers implicitly (the worker is started inside the ``moin`` function).
-The user does not have to worry about workers:

 ```html
 <script type="application/javascript" src="moin.js"></script>